LeoGanz/OMM-Memegenerator/server/README.md

 in the pictures has up the up voters of position one from up and down voters from position one of down.

-There is no JSON-Body for this request needed but it is only accessible for a logged-in client.
+There is no JSON-Body for this request needed, but it is only accessible for a logged-in client.

+### SingleView-get

+Under the route GET http://localhost:3000/single?token=THE-TOKEN&metadata=someMeta the clients gets a single view of the picture identified in the query parameter `metadata`.

+No JSON-Body needed but log-in.